lsst-ts/ts_idl/README.rst

 IDL files for use by ts_salobj, and Python enum files generated from XML.

+**Deprecation Notice:** This package is going to be deprecated, enums were moved to ts-xml

 Contents:

 * idl: IDL files.
 There should be one file for each SAL component you want to communication with using ``ts_salobj``.